Citi Simplicity Review: 0% Intro APR for 18 Months

 Excellent card for people who carry a balance

-This card charges no annual fee and avoids many of the other fees associated with credit cards, such as a penalty rate for late payments.
-Other credit cards may raise your monthly interest rate to an APR penalty rate of 29.99% if you are late with a payment.
+This card has no annual fee and avoids many of the other pesky fees that other credit cards are quick to impose if you don’t meet their payment deadline.
+Some card issuers may raise your monthly interest rate to an APR penalty rate of 29.99% if you are late with a payment.
 Cards can also charge you a fee and the penalty interest rate if you spend over the credit limit on your card.

 Balance Transfer: 0% Introductory APR